American University of Science and Technology

 The American University of Science and Technology (AUST; الجامعة الأميركية للعلوم والتكنولوجيا) is a private, non-sectarian, and co-educational American university in Lebanon.

-The university was established in 1989 in Beirut, under the name of the American Universal College through Decree Number 4897 as an External Degree Program from the State University of New York, through its School for Graduate Studies, Empire State College.
-However, in 2000, it became a private, non-sectarian and co-educational institution of higher learning licensed by the Lebanese Presidential Decree 3585.
-In 2007, the institute was licensed as "The American University of Science and Technology" by the Lebanese Governmental Decree 677.
+The university was established in 1989 in Beirut, under the name American Universal College, by Decree No. 4897 as an External Degree Program of the State University of New York's Empire State College.
+In 2000, it became a private, non-sectarian, and co-educational institution of higher learning licensed by the Lebanese Presidential Decree No. 3585.
+In 2007, it was licensed as "The American University of Science and Technology" by the Lebanese Governmental Decree No. 677.

-The university offers programs and degrees for business, economics, art, engineering, and sciences, including health sciences.
-As of March 2019, the university has four campuses located in Beirut, Aley, Sidon, and Zahlé.
-Since establishing the university's French Section, the university has encouraged trilingualism in English, French and Arabic, and a corresponding cultural environment.
+AUST offers programs and degrees for business, economics, art, engineering, and sciences, including health sciences.
+As of March 2019, it has four campuses located in Beirut, Aley, Sidon, and Zahlé.
+With the establishment of a French-speaking department, the university promotes trilingualism in English, French, and Arabic, and fosters a corresponding cultural environment.

 History

 AUST was founded in 1989 in Beirut, Lebanon.

-The American University of Science and Technology was founded in 1989 as an external degree program from the State University of New York through its School for Graduate Studies, Empire State College.
-It was founded through Decree Number 4897 under the name American Universal College by Dr. Hiam Sakr on Alfred Naccache Street in Beirut.
-The institution later changed its name on March 21, 1994, to the American University of Science and Technology.
+The American University of Science and Technology was founded in 1989 as an external degree program of the State University of New York through its School for Graduate Studies, Empire State College.
+It was founded through Decree No. 4897 under the name American Universal College by Dr. Hiam Sakr on Alfred Naccache Street in Beirut.
+The institution changed its name to the American University of Science and Technology on March 21, 1994.
 On August 7, 2000, it became a private, non-sectarian, and co-educational institution of higher learning licensed by the Lebanese Presidential Decree Number 3585.
 In 2007, the institute was licensed as a university by Lebanese Governmental Decree Number 677.
 Boutros Harb was elected head of the board of directors of the university.

 The university offers both undergraduate and graduate courses and degrees in most departments.
-Its medium of instruction is both in English and French.
+It offers instruction in both English and French.

 Campus

-The American University of Science and Technology has three campuses: The Main campus is located in the Ashrafieh area of Beirut, Lebanonc The Zahlé campus is located on Mouallaka Avenue in Bekaa, East Lebanon.
-The Sidon campus is located at Sindon's northern entrance, Nazih Bizri Boulevard, South Lebanon.
+The American University of Science and Technology has four campuses across Lebanon.
+The Main campus is located in the Ashrafieh area of Beirut, Lebanon.
+The Zahlé campus is located on Mouallaka Avenue in Bekaa, East Lebanon.
+The Sidon campus is located at Sidon's northern entrance, Nazih Bizri Boulevard, South Lebanon.
+The Bhamdoun campus is located in Mount Lebanon.

 Garden of Genius

-On October 11, 2010, the university held a commemorating ceremony, during which poet Said Akl unveiled his statue "Garden of Genius" at the university campus in Beirut.
+On October 11, 2010, the university held a commemorative ceremony, during which poet Said Akl unveiled his statue "Garden of Genius" at the university campus in Beirut.
 The event was held in the presence of many dignitaries, literary figures, religious leaders, politicians, and diplomats.